raspberrypi/style-guide/style-guide.md

 *   Use a closed-up en dash to form compound words either when one of the components is itself a hyphenated word, or when one of the components is formed of two words. _Raspberry Pi–powered, e-book–only publisher, public school–educated student, liberal–conservative debate_.

 Em dash (—):
 *   Use an em dash with space either side for parenthetical statements.
 Em dashes express a more pronounced break in the sentence than commas, and also draw more attention to the parenthetical.
 They express less of a break than parentheses, and are more informal.
-Do **not** overuse em dashes. _I didn't have an educated background — dad was a farm labourer._
+Do **not** overuse em dashes. _I didn't have an educated background — Dad was a farm labourer._
 *   Use a pair of em dashes with space either side for making a parenthetical statement in the middle of a sentence.
 If using punctuation in the parenthetical, the closing dash may only be preceded by an exclamation or question mark and the following word may not be capitalised, even if it begins a sentence (unless it is a proper noun).
 E.g. _The party lasted — we knew it would! — far longer than planned._

 Colon: